Born in the Caribbean, I was 15 years old when I first saw snow.

 After remove the oil dip stick, I used a small funnel with a hose and an oil storage reservoir and drained the warm oil:

 After all the oil was drained, I closed back the drain port and began filling 5W-30 motor oil into the dipstick hole:

 While filling the oil, I took breaks regularly to check the level with the dipstick.

 I learned the hard way that when you overfill the engine with oil that it’s going to come out of the engine one way or another, and not in a nice way.

 The snow blower revamp was nearly done.
 I replaced the missing choke knob.

 Also, the carburetor housing was vibrating excessively due so some missing screws, producing a lot of noise with the engine running.
 I dug through my garage screw collection until a found a fit.

-Finally, to prepare the snow blower for the upcoming winter season, I applied some non-stick ice and snow coating to the auger blades and impeller chute.
+Finally, as my final step in fixing an old snow blower, I applied some non-stick ice and snow coating to the auger blades and impeller chute.
+This prepared the snow blower for the upcoming winter season.